-- A-pinene: Systemic poison, Can cause damage to kidneys and liver.
+- A-pinene: Systemic poison that can cause damage to kidneys and liver.

-- D-limonene: Causes central nervous system disorder, Causes irritation to skin and eyes (2).
+- D-limonene: Causes central nervous system disorder and irritates skin and eyes (2).

 According to the American Cancer Society, Acetaldehyde causes damage to your DNA, which can cause cancer.
 As small amounts of alcohol are released into our airways animals breathe in these toxins as well causing them harm.

 See Related: Is Resin Bad for the Environment?

 What are the effects of aerosol spray on animals?